 A sustainability publication by the Camden County Board of Commissioners.

 A part of the Sustainable Camden County Initiative that provides a diverse list of hand and power tools, gardening and cleaning equipment, along with shop vacuums and pneumatic tools.
 You can create an account and look their inventory, HERE.

 Do you want to reduce your carbon footprint and lighten your trash haul?
-Sign up with South Jersey’s first food-waste composting pick-up service.
+Sign up with Cherry Hill’s food-waste composting pick-up service.